nubs/docker-node-dind-jenkins-slave/README.md

 It can also be run more permanently and used with Jenkins standard "dumb slave" configuration over ssh.

+## License
+docker-node-dind-jenkins-slave is licensed under the MIT license.
+See [LICENSE](LICENSE) for the full license text.

 [node.js]: http://nodejs.org/
 [npm]: https://www.npmjs.org/
 [tehranian/dind-jenkins-slave]: https://github.com/tehranian/dind-jenkins-slave